nrstott/bogart-server/README.md

-# Scream
+# Bogart Server

-Scream is an implementation of JSGI B for Node.JS.
+Bogart Server is an implementation of JSGI B for Node.JS.

 ## Quick Start